staceybellerose/IPOledTool/README.md

         ./updateshowip.py

 6. Add possibly missing libraries using pip3 (now you are supposed to use: sudo python3 -m pip install some_python_library_name)
+You could simply issue to install all needed libraries:

+        pip3 install -r requirements.txt

 ## Step B. Create a Service